 c.
 How does your participation in the residency relate to your personal artistic vision, your creative or professional goals, and/or to your organization’s mission?
 (300 words maximum)

 d.
 What resources do you anticipate you will need to work during your residency?
 (300 words maximum)

 e.
 Each resident is required to give at least one public talk or event.
 What would you share with the community in St. Petersburg?
 Do you have any plans to collaborate with local arts professionals?
 How do you plan to engage with the local arts community?
 (300 words maximum)

 3. A résumé or Curriculum Vitae (only one-page PDF file).

 4. A letter of recommendation (only one-page PDF file) from a colleague or supervisor that explains how a residency will benefit you professionally and why it is an important endeavor at this time in your career.

-These letters can be submitted to mtumenev(at)cecartslink(dot)org separately from your application but must arrive within two weeks of the application deadline.
-Letters without signatures and reference’s contact information will not be accepted.
+These letters can be submitted to info(at)cecartslink(dot)org separately from your application, but must arrive within two weeks of the application deadline.
+Letters without signatures and reference’s contact information cannot be accepted.